 - Limited international health, accident, and liability insurance during the program in Russia

 Interviews for candidates typically took place in New York City and London between late January and mid-February.

 Following is the timeline for a typical program year.

 March – June

 - Customized one-on-one Russian language lessons with a qualified tutor in the fellow’s geographical area.
-This training does not require fellows to relocate and is meant to be completed in conjunction with finishing an academic degree or working.
+This training did not require fellows to relocate and was meant to be completed in conjunction with finishing an academic degree or working.

 Washington, D.C., Orientation Seminar

 - Current events and contemporary political and economic topics

 - Small-group classes at a Russian language school in Moscow